 The NSW Ombudsman investigates and reports on complaints about the conduct of a NSW agency or their employee, including both government and some non-Government agencies.

-FACS Housing Services is the umbrella organisation for government housing initiatives in NSW.
-FACS Housing Services provides quality rental housing solutions for those whose needs cannot be met by the private market.
+DCJ Housing is the umbrella organisation for government housing initiatives in NSW.
+DCJ Housing provides quality rental housing solutions for those whose needs cannot be met by the private market.

 The NSW Aboriginal Housing Office has four main priorities - to develop a viable Aboriginal housing sector, increase focus on asset management, increase access to safe, affordable and culturally appropriate housing and promote employment opportunities for Aboriginal people within the sector.